-Selling herb plants is probably the easiest and fastest way to profit.
-Start growing your herbs in late winter or early spring.
+Selling herb plants is probably the easiest and fastest way to make a profit.
+Start growing your herbs indoors in late winter or early spring.
 Start small, grow what you know best, and micromanage these seedlings for top quality results.
-Your customers will come from local word of mouth, and they will do much of the advertising for you.
+Your customers will come from local word of mouth and they will do much of the advertising for you.

 02 of 04

-Dried herbs are a great way to sell them.
-Many customers will not buy an herb fresh because they do not recognize that it is the same herb they see in a jar.
-Many herbs look entirely different once they are dried and put in a container.
+Drying herbs is a great way to preserve them for use.
+Many customers will not buy a fresh herb because they do not recognize that it is the same herb they see in a jar.
+Many herbs look entirely different once they are dried and packaged in a container.

-Dry herbs for both culinary use, as well as for crafts.
-There is a market for both.
-Place your dried material into jars or tins, and be sure to offer samples of food made with them, if possible.
-More customers will try something new if they can taste/smell it first.
+You can dry herbs for both culinary use as well as for crafts.
+A market exists for both.
+Place your dried herb material into jars or tins and be sure to offer samples of food that has been made with them, if possible.
+More customers will try something new if they can taste or smell it first.

 Don't overlook mixing teas and smoking mixtures as well.
 They are the simple combination of herbs that become your own special recipes.
 Bag them up in a creative container and voila!
 You will have repeat customers with very little effort.

 03 of 04

-Herbal knowledge is a very important product to sell and consumers want to know more about herbs.
-The time you have spent growing and using herbs is something valuable to many of these consumers.
+Herbal knowledge is a very important product to sell and consumers want to know more about what they are buying.
+The time you have spent growing and using herbs is something valuable to many consumers.